Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/07-Classic-Chatbots/3-language-as-data/1-text-preprocessing.md

 > Raw user text is messy.
 If we feed it directly to a chatbot, the model might misinterpret intent.
 Pre-processing transforms human language into machine-readable structured data.

-> User input → Tokenize → Lowercasing → Remove noise (punctuation, HTML) → Tokenize → Remove stopwords → Stemming/Lemmatization
+> User input → Sentence Tokenize → Lowercasing → Remove noise (punctuation, HTML) → Word Tokenize → Remove stopwords → Stemming/Lemmatization

 ## Noise Removal with Regex